The Top 10 Differences Between American and British English

 American English: “I’m so excited to see you,” she said.

-In British English, titles of books and other written works are often italicized, while in American English they are usually placed in quotation marks.
+In British English, titles of books and other written works are often written in single quotes–while in American English, depending on the writer’s style guide, they are either placed in quotation marks or italicized.
 For example: